 A Teachers PAGE member is typically a Principal, Teacher, or School leader who has formally joined and is now taking advantage of some of our facilitation services and peer learning methods and resources.

-Why would you want to be part of a Teachers PAGE?
+Why would you want to be part of a Teacher Peer Advisory Group Enabler (PAGE)?

 - Do you feel alone sometimes as you make important decisions by not having a close confidante to support you?